atpngo/wobble/README.md

 `wireless-controller`
 - Contains all the files for the wireless transceiver used to communicate with the robot via the ESP-NOW protocol

+## Important Files
+`onboard-software/src/main.cpp`
+- This is the main file that the physical robot is running on.
+If you look at the `BalanceTask()`, this is the main "loop" that the robot uses to balance itself.

+`simulation/src/sim.py`
+- This file is the "environment" I used to test all the control algorithms.
+Here, you can see how I injected noise into my sensor readings and actuator commands.

+`simulation/src/demo.py`
+- This file actually instantiates the controllers and runs them inside the simulation.
+Additionally, it provides renders of the robot so you can see what it looks like while it tries to balance.

 ## Build Instructions
 #### 1. Make a virtual env
 ```